I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 And that is part of the political objective here in normalizing all of this really marginal behavior.

-I mean, if if less than one percent of the population is engaging in it, it's marginalized behavior.
+I mean, if less than 1% of the population is engaging in it, it's marginalized behavior.

 It isn't normal, no matter how you define it.

-And that's where the Republican branding problem resides, because the objective here is to be to portray the old norms and the practitioners of the old norms as the deadbeats, the dry balls, the the sticks in the mud, or worse, the racist, sexist, bigot, homophobes, but they're the weirdos.
+And that's where the Republican branding problem resides, because the objective here has been to portray the old norms and the practitioners of the old norms as the dead beats, the dry balls, the sticks in the mud, or worse, the racist, sexist, bigot, homophobes.

-And and all of this other behavior, however, you want to describe it, is celebrated now as a new norm, and we need to have a conversation about it.
+And all of this other behavior, however you want to describe it, is celebrated now as a new norm, and we need to have a conversation about it.

 Do not doubt me on this.